Man keeps licence after shutting down Bruce Highway

 Kutah made the road trip to Airlie Beach on May 28 directly after finishing a shift in Rockhampton at 3.30am.

-At 9.10am, south of Proserpine, Kutah was driving a Camry which collided head-on with a white Subaru travelling in the southbound lane towards Mackay.
+At 9.10am, south of Proserpine, Kutah was driving a Camry which collided head-on with a white Subaru travelling in the southbound lane of the highway towards Mackay.

 When questioned by police, the driver in the southbound lane said Kutah's car "swerved sharply" onto her side of the road causing the car to skid down the embankment.